qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 - first trial

-preparation and imbibing of this extract both went fairly normally. the lead melted into a puddle without changing temperature, as expected. i paced around the room slowly, focusing on my channel. at the 40-second mark, i felt my indicators begin melting. i waited another five seconds before ceasing. i picked my coin-puddles up from the floor and <s>took a moment to clear my head.</s> <span class="note">You passed out.</span>
+preparation and imbibing of this extract both went fairly normally. the lead melted into a puddle without changing temperature, as expected. i paced around the room slowly, focusing on my channel. at the 40-second mark, i felt my indicators begin melting. i waited another five seconds before ceasing. i picked my coin-puddles up from the floor and <s>took a moment to clear my head.</s> <span class='note'>You passed out.</span>

 ---